Symbolism as a Figure of Speech: Meaning, Types, and Examples | Belekar Sir’s Academy

 Creating Layers of Interpretation

 Symbolism allows for multi-layered storytelling.
 On the surface, a narrative might appear simple, but symbolic elements can add complexity and depth, encouraging readers to explore subtext and alternative meanings.
+This richness invites re-reading and critical analysis, which is one reason why symbol-heavy works often endure as literary classics.

 By embedding symbols into their stories, writers open up their work to a broader range of interpretations.
 This not only makes the text more engaging but also gives it a timeless quality, as new generations find new meanings in the same symbols.